-Faculty, staff, and students met in action planning sessions September 28 and October 12 and 13 to discuss what specific actions the College of Human Sciences community can take that result in a respectful, inclusive, and safe environment.
+Faculty, staff, and students met in action planning sessions to discuss what specific actions the College of Human Sciences community can take that result in a respectful, inclusive, and safe environment.
 The meetings resulted in lively and exciting exchanges of ideas.
-Ross Wilburn, Iowa State University Extension and Outreach Diversity Officer, guided the meetings and provided a diagram summarizing themes identified during the meetings.
-We are grateful for his inspiring leadership.

-Over-arching themes we identified during the meetings were:
+Over-arching themes we identified during the sessions were:

 - Foster a culture of awareness